amartherus/SeatAssignment/README.md

 Code for my Job Interview with Walmart Reston Office

 Assumptions:
-Each request is a group that needs to sit together (not complete) People prefer to sit towards the middle of the theater (not complete) People prefer NOT to sit in the front 3 rows (not complete)
+Each request is a group that needs to sit together People prefer to sit towards the middle of the theater People prefer NOT to sit in the front 4 rows
+If a group cannot sit together, they do not want to see the movie

 Instructions for build:
-1. Compile code using command: g++ theater.cpp [name of text file]
+1. Compile code using command: g++ theater.cpp
-2. run using ./a.out
+2. run using ./a.out [name of text file]